GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 to certification and auditing.

 ### 🏷 Identity
 * [WebID](https://github.com/WICG/WebID): Support federated identity (where a user can sign into a website through a third-party service) without sharing the user's email address or other identifying information with the third-party service or the website, unless the user explicitly agrees to do so.
 WebID enables federated sign-in without the use of redirects, pop-ups or third-party cookies which can be used to identify and track users across sites.

 ## What about more complex use cases?

 End-to-end flows will require multiple solutions.
-For example, the illustration below gives a simplified view of a click-based advertising flow with customized audience selection.
+For example, a click-based advertising flow with customized audience selection could be implemented using Privacy Sandbox APIs as in the diagram below.

 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/9Zpa9oYNNal5sqAU5hpW.png",
   alt="Simplified view of a click-based advertising flow with customized audience selection using Privacy Sandbox APIs", width="800", height="265" %}

+[Add additional complex use cases.]

 ## Who is working on the Privacy Sandbox?